UniversalDependencies/docs/_pal/dep/nsubj.md

 **On oblique subjects**
 1. The oblique A participant of the ergative construction is in `nsubj` relation to its head.
 (For examples see above.)
-2. The oblique A or S participant of modal constructions is in `nsubj` relation to the modal verb (*abāyistan* 'must').
+2. The oblique A or S participant of modal constructions is in `nsubj` relation to the modal verb (e.g., *abāyistan* 'must').
 3. The Experiencer participant is in `obl` relation to its head (e.g., *sahistan* 'to seem', *abāyistan* 'to be necessary').

 - Oblique experiencer: "As long as (he is) alive, (he is) authorized to take back the guardianship whenever there is a need for him."